Skip to main content

 ASDC

-Airborne sampling was primarily conducted from near surface to about 8 km with extensive profiling to characterize the vertical distribution of pollutants and their precursors.
-The airborne observational data were collected from three aircraft platforms: the NASA DC-8, NASA B-200, and Hanseo King Air.
-Surface measurements were conducted from 16 ground sites and 2 ships: R/V Onnuri and R/V Jang Mok.
+Airborne sampling was primarily conducted from near the surface to about 8 km altitude, with extensive profiling to characterize the vertical distribution of pollutants and their precursors.
+Airborne observational data were collected from three aircraft: the NASA DC-8, NASA B-200, and Hanseo King Air.
+Surface measurements were conducted from 16 ground sites and two ships: R/V Onnuri and R/V Jang Mok.

-The major data products collected from both the ground and air include in-situ measurements of trace gases (e.g., ozone, reactive nitrogen species, carbon monoxide and dioxide, methane, non-methane and oxygenated hydrocarbon species), aerosols (e.g., microphysical and optical properties and chemical composition), active remote sensing of ozone and aerosols, and passive remote sensing of NO2, CH2O, and O3 column densities.
+The major data products include in situ measurements of trace gases (e.g., ozone, reactive nitrogen species, carbon monoxide and dioxide, methane, non-methane and oxygenated hydrocarbon species) and aerosols (e.g., microphysical and optical properties and chemical composition).
+Datasets also include active remote sensing of ozone and aerosols and passive remote sensing of NO2, CH2O, and O3 column densities.

 • Investigate the factors controlling air quality in Korea (e.g., local emissions, chemical processes, and transboundary transport)